SophistSolutions/IPAM-Root/Documentation/ReadMe.md

 It would be NICE if there was a way for keys to expire (technically not fully possible, but maybe pragmatically possible - like with DRM).

+#### API-Server

+We will construct an API which allows easy access to POSTING, and UPDATING FILE objects (essentially the album manager).
+It will have ZERO data storage for system of record.
+But will store database INDEXES for likely/interesting keys.

+In this way, it can always RECONSTRUCT and load balance requests.

+The API-Server is what talks to IPFS nodes.

+#### AGENTS

+You will install on your iphone or PC an agent, that watches directories, and PUSHES any file changes to the API-Server

+In this way, the agents have a simple problem of finding data locally, and pushing/publishing it to the API-Server in the cloud.